Paymenter/Docs/development/theme/assets.md

+---
+title: "Building Theme Assets"
+description: "How to build theme assets for Paymenter"
+---
 # Building assets

 Paymenter is build using Tailwind CSS.
 If you add any new classes to the theme, you need to build the assets again.